 [Heading inserted by No. 40 of 1987 s.
 83.]

-1. The method of counting the votes to be used by the Returning Officer to ascertain the result of an election in a region shall be as provided in this Schedule.
+1. The method of counting the votes to be used by the returning officer to ascertain the result of an election in a region shall be as provided in this Schedule.

 2. (1) In this Schedule continuing candidate means a candidate not already elected or not excluded from the count.